OpenStackweb/openinfra-foundation-brand-guide/catalog/pages/design-system/getting-started.md

 #### **What if I don’t see the component I need?**

 The design system contains commonly used styles and design patterns, but does not define every possible combination of assets.

 It is pefectly acceptable to create single-use components comprised of styles and assets already found in the system.
 This will keep our system flexible and expressive while still maintaining consistency.
 If a component is being used more than once, it’s probably a good candiate for inclusion in the design system.

+When creating new components, be sure to check if they align with our design principles:

+- **Open:** Is the design open to feedback from other people?
+- **Simple:** Does the design avoid unnecessary complexity?
+- **Flexible:** Can the design be repurposed to work in different contexts?
+- **Accessible:** Is the design representative of our global audience?